run-llama/llama_index/README.md

 > ⚠️ **NOTE**: We are rebranding GPT Index as LlamaIndex!
 We will carry out this transition gradually.

+> **2/25/2023**: By default, our docs/notebooks/instructions now reference "LlamaIndex"
+instead of "GPT Index".
 > **2/19/2023**: By default, our docs/notebooks/instructions now use the `llama-index` package.
 However the `gpt-index` package still exists as a duplicate!
 > **2/16/2023**: We have a duplicate `llama-index` pip package.
 Simply replace all imports of `gpt_index` with `llama_index` if you choose to `pip install llama-index`.

-GPT Index (LlamaIndex) is a project consisting of a set of data structures designed to make it easier to use large external knowledge bases with LLMs.
+LlamaIndex (GPT Index) is a project consisting of a set of data structures designed to make it easier to use large external knowledge bases with LLMs.

 PyPi: